EmanuelNikolov/IgdbApiBundle/README.md

     // ...
 }
 ```
+## Wrapper
-## Endpoints
+### Endpoints
 The endpoints described in the [API's documentation](https://igdb.github.io/api/endpoints/) are available as methods in the IgdbWrapper.
-All of them accept an instance of the ParameterBuilder and return a PHP Associative Array with the data.
+All of them accept an instance of the ParameterBuilder and return a PHP associative array with the data.
 The bundle utilizes the [PSR-7 Standard](https://www.php-fig.org/psr/psr-7/)
 #### Example
 ```php